 For our 1.2m metal Cross-Beams to fit, your joists should be either 400mm or 600mm apart on average (measured from the centre of each joist to the centre of the next one – not the distance in-between them).
 This covers the vast majority of UK lofts.
 Because the Cross-Beams slide along the top of the Tri-Supports, they have a tolerance of 75mm in either direction, which helps if your builder fitted the joists only roughly in the right place!
 In fact, this is one of the features that makes LoftZone so easy to fit, and much faster than using timber or plastic supports alone.

-A very small percentage of UK houses however have joists that are 450mm apart, so for these, we have a specially-designed 1.8m Cross-Beam.
-Please contact us for details on pricing (shipping is more expensive alas).
+A very small percentage of UK houses however have joists that are 450mm apart, so for these, we have a specially-designed 1.8m Cross-Beam, which can be purchased from this website.

 Nonetheless, if you would like someone else to fit this for you, then you can find your nearest installer by entering your postcode into the field at the bottom of this page.